Sunnie Toelle provides her opinion on the recent state of the financial industry in Switzerland.

 Instead it was the context and the tone of conversation among these financiers that was so refreshingly different from traditional finance events.
 There was no me, myself and I: No bragging about fancy possessions, no arrogance, no exaggerated self-importance.
 There was just “we” and how to create a larger impact together.
 The tone exemplified a good balance between the rational, cool and calculated thinking required for complex financial decisions and the heartfelt, sincere and solution-oriented motivation necessary to make a real difference.
 Christoph Birkholz, initiator of the event series “Inspire2Action” and co-founder of the HUB Zürich considers this part of a larger trend that he has been observing among traditional financiers: “At the HUB, we are seeing more and more experienced and highly skilled professionals moving into the impact investing sector, as they ask themselves the ‘purpose question’: What is the real purpose of what I am doing with my investment expertise?”

 In closing her talk, Eva Yazhahri said: “We must bring the rigor in traditional finance to impact investing.”
 But her statement also applies in the reverse: We must bring the heart in impact investing to traditional finance.
 Why?
 Because the public has become fed up with the quick-profit mentality so aptly described by Greg Smith in his famous New York Times Op-Ed “Why I am leaving Goldman Sachs”.
 The result is that the sole association the public has with finance these days is one of making money and getting rich.
 But as Yale Economics Professor Robert Shiller pointed out in an interview with the IMF: “When you think about finance, you should think about financing activities.
 For example, if you want a hospital in your community, you have to finance it.
 If you want better schools or you want a college, you have to finance them… Anything that we have as a big purpose involves us in finance.”
-The distinction between doing good and making money needs to disappear not just among impact investors, but among traditional financiers as well.
+As discussed at a blog on Trade Wise, the distinction between doing good and making money needs to disappear not just among impact investors, but among traditional financiers as well.
 This what Charly Kleissner means when he sees success even in failure.

 In “The Cold Heart” parable, Peter Munk is doomed to undergo all kinds of crises before reaching a turning point at which he discovers the vital importance of having his heart back.
 In the real world, the crises have occurred; misery has ensued.
 As we look for ways to refuel the financial engine, there is the opportunity to change the goals towards which it is directed Progress and purpose, not quick profits, ought to be front and center.
 It is this idea that lies at the core of impact investing.
 And it is this idea aided by events such as Inspire2Action and organizations like Beyond Capital and Toniic that may nudge the financial world to discover it urgently needs more heart as well.